Treasured Crochet Moss Stitch Baby Afghan

 Changing Color Hints

-In the photos below, you will see that this is a pink and grey afghan.
+In the photos below, you will see that this is a pink and grey baby blanket.
 The pattern for the one in the pictures can be found on my website for free.
-You can also get an electronic download without ads on Etsy.
 It is called the Modern Heirloom Baby Blanket.

 Photo Tutorial: